arne-cl/labelStoma/README.md

 # LabelStoma
 LabelStoma is a graphical image tool for automatically detecting stomata in images.
 In addition, LabelStoma also provides the necessary tools to correct the detections.
 LabelStoma is based on the [LabelImg tool](https://github.com/tzutalin/labelImg).
-A summary of the files included in this repository is provided in the following [document](https://docs.google.com/document/d/1CMV7xhy1Ko9hL__JhLgT3AgbzyyGs5yT3rTp_y7fjJQ/edit?usp=sharing).
+A summary of the files included in this repository is provided in the [Directory Structure](#directory-structure) section.

 ![TestTimeAugmentation](image/labelStoma.png)